highcharts/highcharts/docs/advanced-chart-features/marker-clusters.md

 ===

 ## Introduction
 Marker clusters is the concept of sampling the data values into larger blocks in order to ease readability and increase performance.
-Is a simple solution to display a large number of markers on a map or a chart.
+It is a simple solution to display a large number of markers on a map, or a chart.
 The number on a cluster shows how many markers it contains.
-As you zoom into the map the points will start to show and the cluster will contain less markers.
+As you zoom into the map the points will start to show, and the cluster will contain fewer markers.

 The `marker-clusters` module supports `mappoint` and `scatter` series types.